 "Draaaaaaaco!
 Get up!" sung another voice, with a slight accent.
 It wasn't as thick as the first.

 Atlanta Black was on top of him.
 Draco found now he couldn't breathe because she looked so young.
 He studied her face, taking in her amber eyes.
 His eyes latched onto her nose, which was a combination of Remus Lupin's nose and the aristocratic Black nose.
 The more he stared, the more she looked related to Lupin.

 Why did she look so young?
 Where was he?

 Who was Siri?

-Atlanta suddenly left and the pressure on Draco's chest let up.
-Gasping and gulping down air, Draco rolled out of bed (how'd he get in bed?) and fell to the floor with a thud.
+Atlanta vanished and the pressure on Draco's chest eased.
+Gasping and gulping down air, Draco rolled out of bed (how'd he get in bed) and fell to the floor with a thud.
 He looked around, wondering where this Siri person was located and how he had gotten into his bedroom.